mashtii85/crewmeister/README.md

 # Have a word

+I know Absence componet needs to be gaurded with Context so the complexity becomes much less, unfortunately I don't have enought time to refactor it and sorry for that.
-Thank you for giving me this opportunity and challenge.
+Finally, thank you for giving me this opportunity and challenge.
 The readme ilustrate a big picture, I can talk about each section for hours :).
 It would be wonderfull if you could give me feedback.
 Anyway I hope you like it.